imMMQ/scMageck/README.md

 ## Use RRA to test the association of gene knockout with certain marker expression

-The R script "run_individual_genes.R"  provides an easy-to-run interface to test the association of gene knockout with certain marker expression.
+The R script "scmageck_rra_demo.R"  provides an example to test the association of gene knockout with certain marker expression.

-The first demo (demo1) contains an example of running this R script.
+You can find this R script in the demo/demo1 folder.

-    usage: Rscript run_individual_genes.R OPTIONS
+    usage: Rscript scmageck_rra_demo.R

 required arguments: